 Bone Cartilage (i) Bones are strong and non-flexible. (i) Cartilage are soft and flexible.
-Matrix Matrix is made up of protein and mineral is made up of protein.
+Matrix Matrix is made up of protein and mineral is made up 🚺 of protein.
 A narrow cavity salts.
-A narrow cavity is often present in is always absent. the interior. (ii) Blood vessels present. (ii) Blood vessels absent. (iii) Matrix is arranged in concentric circles, (iii) Matrix is uniform, not in concentric circles (iv) It is porous (iv) It is non-porous. (v) It forms the framework that supports the whole body. (v) It smoothens bone surfaces at joints (vi) Bones present in skeletal system of vertebrates. (vi) Cartilages are present in ear, nose, larynx and trachea.
+A narrow cavity is often present in is always absent. the interior. (ii) Blood vessels present. (ii) Blood vessels absent.
+32 Created by Pinkz

+(iii) Matrix is arranged in concentric (iii) Matrix is uniform, not in concentric circles, circles

+(iv) It is porous

+(iv) It is non-porous.

+(v) It forms the framework that supports (v) It smoothens bone surfaces at joints the whole body.

+(vi) Bones present in skeletal system of

+vertebrates.(vi) Cartilages are present in ear, nose,

+larynx and trachea.